-- a unique Comorbidities tool to support healthcare professionals to treat the whole patient when managing acute conditions.
-BMJ Best Practice is the only clinical decision support system to have a dedicated comorbidities tool
+- a unique Comorbidities Manager to support healthcare professionals to treat the whole patient when managing acute conditions.
+BMJ Best Practice is the only clinical decision support system to have a dedicated comorbidities manager

 - an award-winning app to provide both online and offline access